CodeSeeker-io/mixETL/Contributing.md

 ## Architecture

-mixETL is a blend of 3rd party APIs and custom interface to ingest, digest and export pre-cleaned data to Mixpanel.
+mixETL is a blend of 3rd party APIs and custom interface to ingest, digest and export pre-cleaned event data to Mixpanel.
 The current structure does not contain a traditional UI and offers a means for users to quickly send data to Mixpanel without passing credentials through a 3rd party.
 In order to accomplish this, the code has dependencies for the source data (Google Sheets) and the destination (Mixpanel).

 ### Prepare
 To prepare your machine for development, use the `npm run build` command, which will install all the dependencies.
 You should see a .api directory which contains the Mixpanel API code when this step completes.

-Ensure that you have a Mixpanel project you can use for dev work, and that you have already established a service account for that project.
+Ensure that you have a Mixpanel project you can use for dev work, and that you have already established a [service account](https://developer.mixpanel.com/reference/service-accounts) for that project.

-Also ensure that you have your Google cloud credentials handy.
-You will need to add them as a new file named 'credentials.json' to the mixETL root directory.
-Dragging the file downloaded from Google workspace is the easiest way to accomplish this step.
+Also ensure that you have your Google cloud [credentials](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id) handy.
+You will need to add your downloaded credential json file and add it to the mixETL root directory.
+Dragging the file downloaded from Google workspace into your IDE is the easiest way to accomplish this step.

 ## Tests
 ### Running tests